Note: There is a good deal of research left to be done on this man, though I believe his children are adequately identified.

 Following the war, on 3 April 1786 Richardson was granted 316 acres on Buffalo Creek, a branch of the Fairforest.
 He sold part of this grant on 21 December 1790 to Ephraim Wilborn with Richard Powell and his son James Rowntree as witnesses.9 A few earlier plats for Richardson Rountree exist in the South Carolina archives for lands in the same vicinity, but I have not obtained them.

-Richardson Roundtree was in the 1790 census (taken a year or two later) of Union County, in Col. Thomas Brandon’s Regiment, with two males under sixteen, seven females, and six slaves.
-His son James Roundtree was listed separately in Union County, as was and William Goldsmith, husband of Elizabeth Rountree, and his presumed son William was likely the “William Rouentree” listed in Laurens County.
+Richardson Roundtree was in the 1790 census (actually conducted a year or two later) of Union County, in Col. Thomas Brandon’s Regiment, with two males under sixteen, seven females, and six slaves.
+His son James Roundtree was listed separately in Union County, as was William Goldsmith, husband of Elizabeth Rountree, and his presumed son William was likely the “William Rouentree” listed in Laurens County.
 This accounts for all the known children, but suggests one additional younger son who may not have outlived his father.

 The 1790 household should have included eight females, counting his wife, unless one of the daughters married earlier than is thought.
 Thus we must consider the possibility that Mildred might have been a second wife.
-Richardson Rountree’s wife is first mentioned on 15 March 1793, when Richardson and his wife Mildred sold 125 acres to Thomas Wilborn.10 Then on 1 January 1794 “Richardson Rountree, planter, and Mildred his wife”, of Union County, sold the remaining 100 acres of the 1786 grant.11
+Richardson Rountree’s wife is first mentioned on 15 March 1793, when Richardson and his wife Mildred sold 125 acres to Thomas Wilbourn.10 Then on 1 January 1794 “Richardson Rountree, planter, and Mildred his wife”, of Union County, sold the remaining 100 acres of the 1786 grant.11

 It appears that following this sale, Richardson and Mildred, along with several minor children, moved southward into the northern part of Edgefield District.
 Several grown and married children were left behind in the Union County area.
 (I have not examined the Edgefield District records at all thoroughly.)
 Richardson is enumerated in both the 1800 and 1810 censuses of Edgefield District, as head of a household of seven whites and five blacks in 1800 and of five whites and seven blacks in 1810.12 Both censuses suggest (as does the 1790 census) that that there might have been one additional son who predeceased his father.
 His wife Mildred was still living on 3 February 1814 when she and Richardson made a deed of gift to their son Daniel Rountree.13 She evidently died sometime in the next five years, for Richardson’s estate records do not mention her.

 Richardson Rountree died intestate in Edgefield District sometime in or just before March 1819.
 On 26 March 1819 his sons James Rountree and Daniel Rountree applied for letters of administration, and were appointed co-administrators on 20 April 1819.
 James and Daniel were the only surviving sons left in South Carolina by this time.
 Daniel, the younger son by about 30 years, Performed the bulk of the administrator duties, apparently because James was living in Union County.
-Richardson Rountree’s estate sale on 18 and 19 May 1819 included purchases by several of the children, and the settlements of the legatees identify them.14 These records make it clear that the wife Mildred had died before Richardson.
+Richardson Rountree’s estate sale on 18 and 19 May 1819 included purchases by several of the children, and the settlements with the twelve legatees identify them.14 These records make it clear that the wife Mildred had died before Richardson.
 Thomas Rountree and William Rountree, who had long since left the state, were each paid $725 in 1821 – Thomas while living in Tennessee and William in Alabama.
 Several of the daughters were living in Georgia.

 Note: One wife or two?
 Richardson Rountree’s children appear to have been born over a span of more than 30 years, suggesting the possibility that he had at least two wives.
 In the period he most likely married, about 1760, women typically married in their early 20s, and had a childbearing span of roughly 20 or so years.
 The first mention of any wife is the identification of Mildred as his wife in 1793 deed, and the last mention of her is the 1814 deed.
 Thus it is not clear how many of the children were born to Mildred, though it seems safe to assume that the last two children, Mildred and Daniel, were hers.
 It is interesting that three of the six oldest children named daughters “Mildred”, though that honor doesn’t prove that was their mother’s name.

-Mildred Rountree was identified as “Mildred Hart” in a genealogy published in 1937, without supporting evidence.15 However, none of the earlier published records of this family (see above) identify her as a Hart.
+Mildred Rountree was identified as “Mildred Hart” in an unverified genealogy published in 1937, without supporting evidence.15 However, none of the earlier published records of this family (see above) identify her as a Hart.
 An old theory that she was the daughter of John Hart, a signer of the Declaration of Independence, has long been disproved.

-Analysis of Richardson’s estate records identifies the same twelve children named by Andrew J. Rountree.16 If, as Andrew said, there were six more, they must have died before their father and without heirs of their own.
+Analysis of Richardson’s estate records identify twelve legatees, the same twelve children named by Andrew J. Rountree.16 If, as Andrew said, there were six more, they must have died before their father and without heirs of their own.
 And all but one must have died before 1790, for the censuses of 1790, 1800, and 1810 fit the known family with the exception of one son.
 One of the two males under 16 in 1790, 10-16 in 1800 and 16-26 in 1810 is not accounted for in the estate records and probably died between 1810 and 1820.

 - James Rountree (c1760 – 8 November 1848) James was a revolutionary soldier, also serving in Brandon’s regiment.17 He was married by 1783, as a family Bible records that his son William H. Rountree was born on 13 February 1784, but the name of his wife is unknown.
 The 1790 census shows him with one male under 16 and two females.
 James lived in Union District, having purchased land there in 1791.18 He died on 8 November 1848 in Union County.
 His will, dated 24 June 1848 and proved on 27 November 1848, names seven children, and a grandson: William H. Rountree, Richardson Rountree, Mary “Polly” Vaughn, John H. Rountree, Turner Rountree, Matilda Rountree (unmarried in 1848), and Jesse H. Rountree.
 [Interestingly enough, some of his descendants ended up in Titus County, Texas along with the descendants of his brother William Rountree, although they may not have realized they were cousins.]